DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 ### Live preview

 As soon as the board starts, the TFT display shows a live viewfinder from the camera.
 The preview runs at QQVGA resolution (160×120) to keep it smooth.
 No button press is needed — it just runs.
+One important thing is that the display has a resolution of 80×160, while the live preview is at QQVGA (120×160).
+Due to this mismatch, 40 lines of data are not visible in the live preview but are still captured and saved on the SD card.
+In landscape mode, 20 lines of data from the top and 20 lines from the bottom are removed, and the preview is centred.

 ### Taking a photo